 - Nearly all 3D printers can use and support the STL file format.
 Because it’s pretty much universally recognized, it’s a reliable choice for designing and printing your 3D models or objects.

 - You can use an STL file to create a wide variety of objects — from lamps and plant pots to drone accessories and camera tripods.
 Whatever shape you choose, it’s usually able to produce an accurate model.

 - Due to their lack of color and texture, STL files tend to be smaller in size yet faster at processing than other formats.
 This makes STL a smart choice if you’re printing an object in a single color and material.

 Disadvantages of STL files.

-- While STL is great at printing complex shapes, it does have relatively limited capabilities in other areas — including colour and texture.
+- While STL is great at printing complex shapes, it does have relatively limited capabilities in other areas — including color and texture.
 For this reason, it’s mainly used for creating prototypes rather than the final product.

 - Another disadvantage of STL is that the file can’t store metadata.
-This includes details such as authorship, copyright and location — all of which are essential to publishing.
+This includes details such as authorship, copyright, and location — all of which are essential to publishing.